tvlgiao/bc-supermarket-docs/docs/faqs.md

 In the example above, we translated `Postal Code` to `Zip/Postal Code`, `Shipping` to `Delivery`.
 We also translate the message on the order confirmation page to insert our email `order@papathemes.com` and phone number `111-111-1111`.

+For a full list of the translation keys, check and download the language file in this guide: https://developer.bigcommerce.com/stencil-docs/localization/multi-language-checkout#browsing-hidden-translation-keys